Blantyre (estate)

 Blantyre is one of the grand Berkshire "cottages" put up during the Gilded Age in Western Massachusetts.
 Built in 1902 by Robert Paterson, a wealthy New York City businessman, it is named for his mother's ancestral home in Scotland.

 History

-After Paterson's death, his widow sold it in 1925, whereupon it became, among other things, a clubhouse for a golf course that had been built there.
+After Paterson’s death, his widow sold Blantyre Cottage in 1925, at which point it became a clubhouse for a golf course that had been built on the property.
 In 1938, Hollywood film director D.W.
-Griffith purchased the property, envisioning it might become a movie studio although that idea was never realized.
+Griffith purchased the property, thinking it might become a movie studio, although that idea was never realized.

-In 1944, Henry and Babette de Sola Mendes purchased Blantyre from the Lenox National Bank and transformed the property into a hotel for the area's many summer visitors, including concertgoers and performers at Tanglewood, the summer music festival which had been established in 1940.
-Conductor Leonard Bernstein stayed there several times.
+In 1944, Henry and Babette de Sola Mendes purchased Blantyre from the Lenox National Bank and converted the property into a hotel for the area's many summer visitors, including concertgoers and performers at Tanglewood, the summer music festival which had been established in 1940.
+Conductor Leonard Bernstein stayed there several times, and in more recent years Yo-Yo Ma and John Williams have stayed ay Blantyre as well.
 Guests also included parents of campers at Watitoh, a summer camp that the Mendes family had established in nearby Becket, Mass.